COMCIFS/Dictionary-Writing-Workshop/Handout-Part1.rst

-.. warning:: While we often use numbers for identifier data values because it is easy to pick a unique one if we label sequentially, their numerical properties should not be used; if an identifier value has some other meaning, or is used in calculations, then we run the risk that a situation will arise where the same value should be assigned to distinct items, and so our values can no longer serve as identifiers.
+.. warning:: While we often use numbers for identifier data values because it is easy to pick a unique one if we label sequentially, their numerical properties should not be used; if an identifier value is more than a simple unique value, for example, it is used in calculations, then we run the risk that a situation will arise where the same value should be assigned to distinct items, and so our values can no longer serve as identifiers.
 For example, we may decide to identify image frames in a data collection by numbering sequentially from zero, with each frame corresponding to a small uniform change in a sample orientation axis.
 If we then fall into the trap of using the image number multiplied by the axis step to get the axis value, we can no longer cope with a situation where the same orientation was recollected, for whatever experimental reason.

-When choosing identifiers, consider the human user and suggest a natural system of labeling in your definition - labels that are meaningful to humans are just as good as random strings, but the labels should never be involved in manipulations specified in other definitions.
+When choosing identifiers, consider the human user and suggest a natural system of labeling in your definition - labels that are meaningful to humans are just as good as random strings, but the labels should never be manipulated in other definitions.

-Unlike other data names, *identifiers do not always have key data names* . :sidenote:`Mathematically, identifiers are their own key data names.` Identifiers can appear both as key and non-key data names in the ontology: for example, in our description of a structure an atom site may have an 'atom type' giving the element occupying that site.
+Unlike other data names, *identifiers do not always have key data names* . :sidenote:`Mathematically, identifiers are their own key data names.` Identifiers can appear both as key and non-key data names in the ontology: for example, in our description of a structure an atom site may have 'element name' giving the element occupying that site.
-Elsewhere in our ontology we might have 'form factor' 'valence' 'isotope', which have 'atom type' as the key data name.
-The values of the former 'atom type' are drawn from the values of the latter.
-It is clearly important to distinguish these two uses of 'atom type', as their interpretation is different: one is "the atom type at a given atomic site", and the other is "the atom type to which this valence/ isotope/form factor relates" :sidenote:`The full interpretation might be "the atom type at the atomic site in the structural solution for this dataset"`.
-For this reason the two distinct uses must be assigned different data names, for example "atom site atom type" and "atom type".
+Elsewhere in our ontology we might have 'form factor' 'valence' 'isotope', which have 'element name' as the key data name.
+The values of the former 'element name' are drawn from the values of the latter.
+It is clearly important to distinguish these two uses of 'element name', as their interpretation is different: one is "the element at a given atomic site", and the other is "the element to which this valence/ isotope/form factor relates" :sidenote:`The full interpretation might be "the element at the atomic site in the structural solution for this dataset"`.
+For this reason the two distinct uses must be assigned different data names, for example "atom site element" and "element".

 Summary
 -------